 Sujan Patel - Co-founder of WebProfits

 The only way to reliably build links is to create amazing content, but the standard for 'amazing content' gets higher and higher every year.
-In 2017, the way people will make their content stand out enough to earn links will be to incorporate design and formatting directly into the content.
+The way people will make their content stand out enough to earn links will be to incorporate design and formatting directly into the content.

 For example, we committed a lot of time and resources to this piece on employee management for a client.
 The design is essential to the article - it brings the content to life.
 We see significantly higher Optin rates, share numbers, and backlinks to this type of content than we do for regular long-form blog posts... even ones with custom design images throughout.